Timofei-Benko/covid-stats/README.md

 # Covid-Stats

-## 1. Description
+---

-A React app that uses the map to showcase the current state of COVID-19 pandemic.
+A React app that uses an interactive map to showcase the current state of COVID-19 pandemic.

-## 2. Technologies
+### Technologies

+---
 Technologies and resources used so far include but are not limited to:

 * React/Redux